-${\tt DBDELETE}\ , base, dset, mode, status$
+DBDELETE, base, dset, mode, status

-base database. is the name of the array used as the base parameter when opening the database.
+base is the name of the array used as the base parameter when opening the database.
 The first element of the array must contain the base ID returned by DBOPEN.
-(Refer to DBOPEN for more information about the base ID.) dset which the number.
-T the name of an array containing the left-justified name of the data set from ich the entry is to be deleted, or is an integer referencing the data set by mber.
+(Refer to DBOPEN for more information about the base ID.) dset is the name of an array containing the left-justified name of the data set from which the entry is to be deleted, or is an integer referencing the data set by number.
 The data set name can be up to 16 characters long.
-If shorter, it ist be terminated by a semicolon or a blank. mode must be an n integer equal to 1. vendor doe Tabase is enabled for third-party indexing (TPI), refer to your cumentation for additional DBDELETE mode information.
-The DBUTIL in chapter 8 of this book has a brief description of the n. status returns sta is the name of an array of 10 halfwords in which TurboIMAGE/XL returns status information about the procedure.
+If shorter, it must be terminated by a semicolon or a blank. mode must be an integer equal to 1.
+If your database is enabled for third-party indexing (TPI), refer to your vendor documentation for additional DBDELETE mode information.
+The section on DBUTIL in chapter 8 of this book has a brief description of the TPI option. status is the name of an array of 10 halfwords in which TurboIMAGE/XL status information about the procedure.
 If the procedure executes successfully, the status array contents are: Element Contents 1 If the procedure succeeds, the return status is 0.
-Table 5-8 describes the contents of element 1 when the procedure does not succeed.
+Table 5-8. describes the contents of element 1 when the procedure does not succeed.
 2 Zero.
 3-4 Unchanged current record number.
 5-6 Number of entries in a chain.
 If master data set, the number is zero unless the deleted entry was a primary entry with synonyms.
 In this case, the number is one less than its previous value.
 If detail data set, the number is unchanged from the preceding procedure call.

 7-10 Unchanged preceding and succeeding record numbers of a chain.
 If master data set and the new synonym chain count is greater than zero, the numbers reference the last and first synonym chain entries, respectively.